pranjalprateek6/Time-Dilation-Visualizer/README.md

 - t is the proper time (time experienced by the stationary observer)
 - γ is the Lorentz factor

-## 📚 Learn More
+## Learn More

 Visit the "Learn the Physics" page in the application to understand more about Einstein's theory of relativity and time dilation.
+The page includes:

+- Detailed explanations of special relativity
+- Interactive visualizations of time dilation effects
+- Mathematical formulas with step-by-step breakdowns
+- Real-world examples and applications
+- Links to academic resources for further reading

-## 📄 License
+## Browser Compatibility

-This project is licensed under the MIT License - see the LICENSE file for details.
+The Time Dilation Visualizer works best in modern browsers that support the latest web standards:
+- Chrome (recommended)
+- Firefox
+- Safari
+- Edge

-## 👨‍💻 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Here's how you can contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

-## 🙏 Acknowledgements
+## Acknowledgements

 - Einstein's theory of relativity
 - The physics community for making complex concepts accessible
 - Open-source libraries and tools used in this project
+- Font Awesome for the icons
+- GSAP for the smooth animations
+- MathJax for rendering mathematical equations